Azure-Samples/app-service-java-cosmosdb-mongodb-apis/README.md

 mvn clean spring-boot:run

-## Key concepts
+## Goal of this PoC
 The Goal of this reference sample is to demonstrate
-1. Adding 2 Collections into Cosmos Mongo ListItem and ListItemDetails
+1. Adding 2 Collections into Cosmos Mongo ListItem and ListItemDetails  as One to Many document modelling
 2. Able to Query elements of Document with @Query annotation
-3. Using aggregates
+3. Using count, aggregates
 4. Lookup Operation for fetching list of lists on Cross documents with a single call
-5. Pagination and Sorting
+5. Pagination and Sorting on list collection

 https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction
 https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/